-Fascinating biology: Australian subterranean termites evolved more than 250 million year ago.
-Meaning they inhabited Australia long before flowering plants.
+Fascinating biology: Australian subterranean termites evolved about 250 million year ago, long before flowering plants.
 Their survival success depends on living in a protective underground environment.
 In some species, their colony nest has a hardened shell, exposed above ground level.
 In most destructive species in NSW their nest is totally out of sight, below ground level.

 The worker termites build mud-tubes over hard objects.
 The tubes or "galleries" are made up of partly digested timber and mud excrete, and is moist if currently in active use.
 The termites keep it's colony nest and galleries at 25 to 35oC with high humidity.
 If they are exposed to light or open air they will desiccate (dehydrate) and die.
 They live in constant darkness, excepting for the annual summer swarms of the winged

 A million termites in the nest: In some destructive species, a termite colony nest may contain more than a million termites, consisting of a queen, king, young immature nymphs, workers, soldiers and winged reproductives (called alates).
 They are delicate, soft bodied and small in stature, about half the size of match-head.
 But they are also highly efficient timber recyclers, and often described as Mother nature's best builders.

 The worker termites are blind and forage in a largely random criss-cross fashion looking for new timber food sources.
 However, they may encounter and follow moisture zones and trail along solid objects, such as, the concrete slab edge of your home.
 The soldiers accompany the workers in their constant search for new timber food sources.
 If you find termites active in timber framing, it is the soldiers that rush out to defend the workers.